Could not find gem 'mocha (~> 1.0.0) ruby'

 .bundle/config file that tells bundler to install test dependencies anyway? you should be able to see if bundler has some config issues by issuing a

 bundle config command.

-#2 Updated by Tomasz Zieleniewski about 3 years ago
+#2 Updated by Tomasz Zieleniewski almost 8 years ago

 I checked config twice.
 Firstly, with existing config which excludes groups as well and secondly by removing the config.

 Settings are listed in order of priority.
 The top value will be used. without Set for your local app (../.bundle/config): "development:test"

 #3 Updated by Jean-Baptiste Barth almost 8 years ago

 You should probably remove

 Here's the Gemfile.lock I get when running a bundle install.
 I noticed that for me, should-matchers doesn't depend on bourne, which is causing your problem.
 The only version of should-matchers I found on rubygems.org which depend on